 Why are these things always written by people incapable of producing browser-independent code?
 Or at least code failing in understandable ways?
 But then this is a particularly bad one: They actually require you to enter a phone number and will then send you an access token.
 Oh dear.

 The only places I've seen this pattern in before are Russia and China (where they force the access codes to be local on top, so I'll have to give SBB they don't do that yet).
 Pleaseplease, if you're planning some public wifi or are asked to implement software for this kind of thing: never even think of annoyances and privacy breaches like that.
-There's absolutely no reason to not just let people into your wifi.
-And there's many reasons not to annoying them with your javascript, ads, and whatnot.
+There's absolutely no reason to not just let people into your wifi to begin with.
+And there's many reasons not to annoy them with your javascript, ads, and whatnot, but requiring them to carry and operate mobile phones and processing their numbers is the Mortal Sin.

 Also, reliability will go up a lot if you don't have complicated web pages blocking access to the internet.

-Out of curiosity, I still tried it.
+Out of curiosity, I still tried SBB's little madness.
 This time.
 I'll again give SBB that it at least worked.

 With half an ear I notice that the two Americans sitting next to me discuss this week's election results.
 It's reassuring there's quite a bit of “batshit crazy” in their dialogue.
 Let me claim here that people you meet in trains are much more likely to be reasonable than people you could meet if driving cars weren't such an autistic pastime in the first place.